julianschnidder/dynanode/README.md

 dynanode
 ========

-Simulation of flux at merging node
+Simulation of flux at merging node.

+My opportunity to learn some Modern Fortran.